Siting / Review Process

 EFSEC's certification process calls for the Council to hold hearings on the proposed project to allow the applicant and opponents to present information to support their cases.
 Council rule requires the hearings to be conducted as "Adjudicative Proceedings" (Chapter 463-30 WAC).
 Land use preemption issues may be heard during these proceedings.

 The Council's Adjudicatory Proceeding is a formal hearing process similar to courtroom proceedings, where the Council hears from the official "parties" to the proceedings.
-By law all state agencies with members on the Council are considered parties to any Adjudicatory Proceeding before the Council (however, they may not elect to participate as a party).
+By law all state agencies and local governments with members on the Council are considered parties to any Adjudicatory Proceeding before the Council (however, they may not elect to participate as a party).
 If an agency wishes to be an active participant in the proceedings, the agency's Assistant Attorney General represents the agency during the proceedings.
 The state Attorney General's Office appoints a Counsel for the Environment to be a party in the proceedings representing the public and its interest in protecting the quality of the environment.

 Other interested persons; tribes; groups; or local, state, or federal agencies may petition the Council to become interveners in the proceedings.
 The Council considers the intervener petitions and determines whether to grant intervener participation based on the project's impact on the concerns of the interveners.
 If denied party status, petitioners may ask the Council for administrative review if they disagree with the Council's decision.